nojaf/blog/content/blog/world-domination-part-one/index.md

 ## No tokens, No cry

-As eluded with the concept of Trivia, not everything was present in the syntax tree.
+As allude with the concept of Trivia, not everything was present in the syntax tree.
 Originally, we also processed the tokens of each file.
 Inside these tokens were addition clues to what the user actually wrote.
 We needed to find these clues (`trivia`) and link them to the actual syntax tree nodes (`trivia nodes`).
 This was a tedious operation and it never really sparkled much joy.